 Unfortunately, the Petstages Teething Stick only comes in one size, although it should be suitable for most puppies.
 The plush design means it’s not chew-proof, so it’s not the best option for large breed puppies or aggressive chewers.

 The internal cavity of the Omega Paw can be filled with dry treats or kibble.
-Your puppy must roll the ball around to get the food to fall out, which forces him to use both his brain and physical abilities.
+Your dog must roll the ball around to get the food to fall out, which forces him to use both his brain and physical abilities.

 An advantage of the Omega Paw is that it’s made with flexible rubber that’s soft, safe, and easy for dogs to grip.
 The softer design also makes the ball quieter than harder treat balls, so it’s a great option for noise-sensitive puppies.